Safeguarding at Cherry Hinton C of E Primary and Nursery

 All staff and governors receive updated safeguarding training every September when the Safeguarding and Child Protection Policy is reviewed.
 All new staff receive training during their induction.

-Other policies linked to safeguarding and child protection include e-safety, acceptable use and e-safeguarding, PREVENT and our Positive Behaviour Policy.
+Other policies linked to safeguarding and child protection include e-safety and our Positive Behaviour Policy.
 These can be found on the website under Policies.

 Louise Saunders our Family Support Worker and also now Deputy Safeguarding Lead, is also available for advice and support around your children in school and to support you as parents/carers in supporting your child(ren) the best you can.

 Under the Education Act 2002 (section 175), schools must “make arrangements to safeguard and promote the welfare of children”.

 We will endeavour to provide a safe and welcoming environment where children are respected and valued.

 The school will therefore be alert to signs of abuse and neglect and will follow the Safeguarding Children Partnership Board’s procedures to ensure that children receive appropriate and effective support and protection.